Xiaoyang0118/xiaoyang0118.github.io/_pages/about.md

 # Working experience
 - *2022.12 to now*, The Chinese University of Hong Kong (Shenzhen)
-  - Adjunct Assitant Professor with College of Science and Technology
+  - Adjunct Assistant Professor with College of Science and Technology
   - Research Associate with Shenzhen Research Institute of Big Data
 - *2020.10 to 2022.12*, Southern University of Science and Technology (SUSTech)
   - Presidential Distinguished Research Fellow